frconor-ebook/meditations/_posts/2025-07-15-our-lady-mother-of-mercy.md

 Following the constant teachings of the Roman Pontiffs, many Christians throughout the world have made the daily rosary a part of their life of piety.
 They recite it together as a family prayer, or alone in a church, while walking in the street, or traveling in any form of transport.

 In the Old Testament, in Ecclesiasticus \[Sirach\], we are told, "In me is to be found every grace of doctrine and of truth, every hope of life and of virtue" (Sir.
-24:25).
+24:25, DRA).

-In *Friends of God*, St. Josemaría has said, "How wise the Church has been to put these words on Our Mother\'s lips so that we Christians do not forget them.
+In *Friends of God*, St. Josemaría has said, "How wise the Church has been to put these words on Our Mother's lips so that we Christians do not forget them.
 She is our safety, the Love that never fails, the refuge ever open to us, the hand ever ready to caress and to console" (J. Escrivá, *Friends of God*, Point 279).

 Our Mother is truly Our Mother in that she continually gives birth to the supernatural life within us.

 The Second Vatican Council said, "She conceived, brought forth, and nourished Christ.
-She presented him to the Father in the temple, shared her Son\'s sufferings as he died on the Cross.
+She presented him to the Father in the temple, shared her Son's sufferings as he died on the Cross.
 Thus, in a wholly, singular way, she cooperated by her obedience, faith, hope, and burning charity in the work of the Savior in restoring supernatural life to souls.
 For this reason, she is a Mother to us in the order of grace."

 It continues that the motherhood of Mary "will last forever\...until the perpetual consummation of all the elect.
 For, having been assumed into heaven, she has not left behind this salvific mission, but, through her constant intercession, continues to obtain for us the gifts of eternal salvation.

-"With her motherly love, she looks after the brothers of her Son, who are still wayfarers and a prey to danger and uncertainty until they at last reach their heavenly home" (Vatican II, *Lumen gentium*, Point 61).
+"With her motherly love, she looks after the brothers of her Son, who are still wayfarers and a prey to danger and uncertainty until they at last reach their heavenly home" (Vatican II, *Lumen gentium*, Points 61-62).

 Jesus gave us His Mother as Our Mother when, after He had been nailed to the Cross, He said to her in those words, "'Woman, behold your Son!'
-Then He said to the disciple, 'Behold your Mother!'"
+Then he said to the disciple, 'Behold your Mother!'"
 (John 19:26-27).

 "In a new way," said John Paul II, "he bequeathed his own mother to man: to man, to whom he had transmitted the Gospel.
 He has bequeathed her to all men. ....
 From that day onwards, the whole Church has her as Mother.
 And all men have her as Mother.
 The words pronounced upon the Cross are understood as being addressed to each one of us" (John Paul II, *General Audience*, January 10, 1979).

-Our Lord looks at us one by one: "Behold your Mother," He says.
+Our Lord looks at us one by one: "Behold your mother," He says.
 John took her into His home, received her lovingly, and cared for her with the greatest respect.

 "He brought Mary into his home," said St. Josemaría, "into his life.
 Spiritual writers have seen these words of the Gospel as an invitation to all Christians to bring Mary into their lives.